LeiRui/card/readme.md

 Users can also specify the remaining three parameters, namely:

-(1) KVIndex requires that the Euclidean distance between the pattern and the matching subsequence be less than epsilon, i.e. the epsilon parameter in Table 4-3, which is a required parameter.
+(1) KVIndex requires that the Euclidean distance between the pattern and the matching subsequence be less than epsilon, i.e. the epsilon parameter in Table 4-3, which is a mandatory parameter.
 In the above example, epsilon=0.5;

 (2) Since there may be a mean shift between the pattern and the matched subsequence, the user is allowed to specify the mean threshold, i.e., the alpha parameter in Table 4-3, which is an optional parameter with a default value of 0.
 In the above example, alpha=1.0.